Concepts

 Point sources (source_type='point')

-Represent light from finite-distance calibration sources (LEDs, flashers).
+Light from finite-distance calibration sources (LEDs, flashers).
 The input is a position [x, y, z] in the telescope coordinate system:

 # LED at 200m distance, slightly off-axis